Money Saving Pages

 Reduce Electronics and Technology Expenses

-With the ever increasing costs of electricity, it may be worth putting some consideration into saving money around the house.
+With the ever-increasing costs of electricity, it may be worth putting some consideration into saving money around the house.
 This can be done in a number of ways, like unplugging things you aren't using.

 • Learn when new electronics come out so you don't buy something just before it becomes obsolete.
+Upgrade an older computer or other hardware that may run more efficiently and use less power.

 • Extended warranties offered by stores on electronics are often a waste of money.
 More times than not, you will end up paying more for the warranty than for repair or replacement of the product.
 That is especially the case if you are very careful with your electronics.